 Pace has designed learning systems with TABE at their core since the beginning days of the TABE assessments.
-In fact, the original Pace Learning System was designed with TABE Forms 1&2 as its diagnostic tool, for a population of inmate learners at Draper Correctional in Elmore, AL. With each new generation of TABE assessments, since the 1960’s, Pace systems have evolved to meet new TABE targets effectively.
+In fact, the original Pace Learning System was designed with TABE Forms 1&2 as its diagnostic tool.
+With each new generation of TABE assessments, since the 1960’s, Pace systems have evolved to meet new TABE targets.
+If you are testing with TABE, you should be teaching with Pace.

 The Pace Approach to Teaching with TABE